 Rigid Cognitive Style

 Another prominent characteristic among such individuals is their rigid thinking style.
-Unlike others whose ideas and thoughts change with time, Cluster B personalities are set in the way they think.
+Unlike others whose ideas and thoughts change with time, Cluster B personalities are set in how they think.
 Psychologists define this as Cognitive Rigidity.

-Because their ideas and behaviors don’t change, they have a hard time putting themselves in people’s shoes and viewing situations through alternate perspectives.
+Because their ideas and behaviors don’t change, they have difficulty putting themselves in people’s shoes and viewing situations through alternate perspectives.

 Unmet Needs

-While psychological issues may be at play, environmental factors also need to be taken into consideration when evaluating such individuals.
+While psychological issues may be at play, environmental factors must be considered when evaluating such individuals.

-A person who always has to be right often has unmet needs in their social, home, or work life.
+A person who always has to be right often has unmet social, home, or work needs.
 While this may provide insight into their defensive behavior, it doesn’t excuse it.

 A Cluster B personality will struggle to grow and lower their guard until they acknowledge they have a problem.